Alfa Romeo Stelvio Quadrifoglio review

 It’s just a shame that the display is a bit dim and muddy, and is not as snappy to use as the iDrive system in the M Competition version of the BMW X3.

-Alfa Romeo Stelvio Quadrifoglio interior dashboard
+Alfa Romeo Stelvio Quadrifoglio dashboard

 Passenger & boot space